ThingSet/thingset.github.io/docs/spec/v0.6/mappings/mqtt.md

     {message-type}/{node-id}/{details}

 The first part of the topic indicates the message type (request, response, desire or report) and mode (text or binary).
+As MQTT does not allow to specify a content format, the format has to be encoded in the topic.

 The second part contains the node ID, followed by further details depending on the message type.